Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Height 1-2 m. sun till half shadow hardy between -20/-23°C

--nanpingensis (picture above right) Deeper green leaves than Shib. kumasaca
+-nanpingensis (picture above right) The leaves are deeper green than Shib. kumasaca

 Height 1-2 m. sun till half shadow hardy between -20/-23°C